HagOrMan/Tutorials/BashAliases.md

 - [utility functions](./helper-files/bash/util.bashrc). **Highly recommend at least checking out `confirm_action` which is extremely useful for never accidentally doing something catastrophic**
 - [useful git aliases](./helper-files/bash/git.bashrc).
 Almost every git command you'll need in common development
 - [terminal commands](./helper-files/bash/terminal.bashrc).
-Currently a small list, but might grow as I start doing cooler things in the terminal. (most things in the terminal are already pretty concise though)
+Currently a small list, but might grow as I start doing cooler things in the terminal. (most commands in the terminal are already pretty concise though)
 - [venv helpers](./helper-files/bash/venv.bashrc).
 My classic venv commands that I use for every new project and want to stop typing out fully

 # Setting up your castle